Nawazuddin Siddiqui: “Lion Was a Mistake”

 The media needs to know where to draw the line and where to ask what questions.

-Nawazuddin Siddiqui has worked hard to get to where he is today.
-His fans are now digging up the small role he played in Sarfarosh in 1999, followed by the bit in Shool and Munnabhai MBBS.
-Those bit roles have now gotten him onto the big platform and he is presently in a zone of his own, even over-shadowing the Khans whenever he comes on the same scene.
+Nawazuddin Siddiqui has worked diligently to achieve his current success.
+His fans are now reminiscing about the small roles he played in Sarfarosh (1999), Shool and Munnabhai MBBS.
+Those minor roles launched Nawazuddin Siddiqui onto a bigger platform, and he is currently in a league of his own, even overshadowing the Khans whenever he appears in the same scene.

-Lion, by Garth Davis which had a host of Oscar nominations saw Nawazuddin in yet another bit role, 18 years after John Matthew Matthan’s Sarfarosh.
+Lion, by Garth Davis, which had a host of Oscar nominations, saw Nawazuddin Siddiqui in yet another bit role, 18 years after John Matthew Matthan’s Sarfarosh.
 He had a role which lasted a little over a minute.
-What was the motivation, or deciding factor for you to say yes to a bit role?
+What was the motivation, or deciding factor, for you to say yes to a bit role?
 I asked him.
 “It was a mistake,” replied Nawazuddin.
 “After reading the emotional email sent by the director, I decided to do the role.”

-A short film that is catching the internet by storm is Mumbai Varanasi Express produced and directed by actor Aarti Chhabria.
-The film has soul and more and is much more than what Mukti Bhawan should have been.
-Chhabria has been at it for the last two years and getting funds for a first-timer was proving to be a task.
-Finally she managed to convince herself, her brother and her dad and ‘picked their pockets’ to see her dream on celluloid.
+A short film that is catching the internet by storm is Mumbai Varanasi Express, produced and directed by actor Aarti Chhabria.
+The film has soul and more, and is much more than what Mukti Bhawan should have been.
+Chhabria has been working on her project for the past two years, and raising funds as a first-time filmmaker has been a challenge.
+Ultimately, she managed to persuade herself, her brother, and her father to support her vision, drawing on their resources to bring her dream to life on screen.

 Here’s hoping to see Chhabria wield the director’s baton yet again!